 A Better Way to Summarize Pandas Dataframes.

 I replaced it with Skimpy.
-It’s a small python package that shows some extended summary results for a dataset.
+It’s a small Python package that shows some extended summary results for a dataset.
 You can also run it on a terminal window without entering a Python shell.

 You can install it from PyPI using the following command.